Ushur Logo

 So, what’s better: Deep Learning or Machine Learning?

-The truth is, your use case should dictate whether you’ll use Deep Learning or simpler Machine Learning models.
-More traditional machine learning models are comparatively cheap and easy to train and deploy, while deep learning models help automate use cases for data types like image.
+The truth is, your use cases should dictate whether you’ll use deep learning or simpler machine learning models.
+More traditional machine learning models are comparatively cheap and easy to train and deploy, while deep learning models help automate use cases for data types like images.

 Say you have well-structured, clean numerical data and you’d like to predict customer churn in your insurance company or classify your customers and their lifetime value.
-In this case, building and training a simpler Machine Learning model like a logistic regression is a better choice.
+In this case, building and training a simpler machine learning model like a logistic regression is a better choice.

-But if you’re dealing with unstructured data types and need to do image recognition, Deep Learning will do the job here.
+But if you’re dealing with unstructured data types and need to do image recognition, deep learning will do the job here.
 Say you’re giving a DL algorithm an image of a dog but you’re not telling the model what the picture presents.
 Here, the neural network will recognize, step-by-step, features of a dog, until it classifies the image as a dog image.

 Ushur’s AI: the Best of Both Worlds